yuval-alaluf/hyperstyle/README.md

 # Training

 ## Preparing your Data
-In order to train ReStyle on your own data, you should perform the following steps:
+In order to train HyperStyle on your own data, you should perform the following steps:
 1. Update `configs/paths_config.py` with the necessary data paths and model paths for training and inference.
 ```
 dataset_paths = {